Jinarc (Tolvaptan)

 Frequently Asked Questions

-Take the morning dose at least 30 minutes before your morning meal.
-The second daily dose (taken 8 hours later) can be taken with or without food.
+The morning dose should be taken at least 30 minutes before food, while the afternoon dose can be taken with or without food.

 Important Disclaimer